VoltCruelerz/OwlMarble-Magic/README.md

 - **Autoparsing**: Parses and generates outputs, even for complex fields like areas of effect.
 - **Diff Notification**: When a change is made to the parser that causes the generated spells to differ, upon the next execution of the parser, a report is generated for the user reporting which fields changed.
 - **SRD Comparison Testing**: Autogeneration is compared to the SRD spells for validation.
-- **Versioned Manual Override**: For particularly odd spells, it _is_ possible to override default value generated for a field, but you must specify what you're changing it from so if it becomes desynced, it will alert you.
+- **Versioned Manual Override**: For particularly odd spells, it _is_ possible to override the default value generated for a field, but you must specify what you're changing it from so if it becomes desynced, it will alert you.

 ## Development